-Weak market demand for our Flash memory products or any difficulty in our transition to MirrorBit Technology may have a material adverse impact on us.
+Weak market demand for our Flash memory products, the loss of a significant customer in the high-end mobile telephone market, or any difficulty in our transition to MirrorBitTM technology may have a material adverse effect on us.

-While improving somewhat, the demand for Flash memory devices continues to be weak due to the sustained downturn in the communications and networking equipment industries and excess inventories held by our customers.
+The demand for Flash memory devices has been weak due to the sustained downturn in the communications and networking equipment industries and excess inventories held by our customers.
+In the third quarter of this year, our Flash memory product sales grew almost entirely based on strength in the high-end mobile phone market.
+Our sales in that market are concentrated in a few customers.
 In addition, we expect competition in the market for Flash memory devices to continue to increase as competing manufacturers introduce new products and industry-wide production capacity increases.
-We may be unable to maintain or increase our market share in Flash memory devices as the market develops and Intel and other competitors introduce competitive products.
-A decline in unit sales of our Flash memory devices and/or lower average selling prices could have a material adverse effect on us.
+We may be unable to maintain or increase our market share in Flash memory devices as the market develops and Intel and other competitors introduce new competing products.
+A decline in unit sales of our Flash memory devices, lower average selling prices, or a loss of a significant customer in the high-end mobile phone market would have a material adverse effect on us.

 In July 2002 we commenced production shipments of our first product with MirrorBitTM technology.
 Our MirrorBit technology is a new memory cell architecture that enables Flash memory products to hold twice as much data as standard Flash memory devices.
-MirrorBit technology is expected to result in reduced cost of our products.
-Any substantial difficulty in transitioning our Flash memory products to MirrorBit technology, or failure to achieve the cost savings we expect, could reduce our ability to be competitive in the market and could have a material adverse effect on us.
+A lack of customer acceptance, any substantial difficulty in transitioning our Flash memory products to MirrorBit technology or any future process technology could reduce our ability to be competitive in the market and could have a material adverse effect on us.